 It’s a month later and I’m still thinking about it – images from the shows dance through my mind.
 When my children bang sticks together at the park, I think of Knock.
 When they blow bubbles and spritz me with their spray bottles in the backyard, I think of Flying Hearts.
 When I smell bread at the bakery, I think of Baking Time.
-When my two-year old talks in gibberish and my five-year old bangs different things to hear the tone of the sound they can make on our walk back from school, I think of Mokofina.
-When I hear birds singing or see a nest, my mind goes to Tweet, and, lately, I’ve developed a lazzi by popping my head from out of the kitchen door saying that I’m looking for someone in our family who is already at the table, but really, I’m pretty sure I’m looking for Ogo.
+When my two-year-old talks in gibberish and my five-year-old bangs on things to hear the tone of the sound they can make during our walk back from school, I think of Mokofina.
+When I hear birds singing or see a nest, my mind goes to Tweet.
+And, lately, I’ve developed a lazzi by popping my head from out of the kitchen door saying that I’m looking for someone in our family who is already at the table, but really, I’m pretty sure I’m looking for Ogo.
 And, it goes on like this… The shows at WeeFestival inspired our imaginations; we continue to dream around them and that’s because they touched us deeply.

 Why?
 Perhaps there is some kind of magic that is part of the recipe for making theatre for the very young.
 It was so clear how moving it was to see and feel little people connect with the stories being told.
 When they were engaged, I could see the adults becoming quite emotional.
 Winning the attention of children is not a given and in theatre we are often told that children are the most difficult audience because they are so honest.
 I think this is true – if they’re bored, they’re bored; children can’t fake their interest like we can.
 It’s a testament to the programming of this festival how enraptured the very young audiences were – mine included – and anyone who has met my two boys know that they are not your typical sit down and listen type of kids….